PatrickPinheiroNL/Python_tasks_solutions/README.md

 How does it work?

-In each task, you will find two files with matching names.
-For instance, you might encounter files named First_Task and First_Solution.
-The First_Task file contains the problem that needs to be solved, outlining all the necessary details to complete the challenge.
-Upon finishing the challenge, the First_Solution file will give the solution to that problem.
+You will find a folder with the name of the program that contains 2 files: 1 explaining the task and 1 with the solution, outlining all the necessary details to complete the challenge.